oracle-livelabs/apex/image-semantic-search/intro/introduction.md

 In this workshop, you:

-- Export and load ONNX Pipeline models that can understand the content of images and text by converting them into vector representations.
+- Load ONNX Pipeline models that can understand the content of images and text by converting them into vector representations.

 - Integrate these models into your Oracle Database so they can be used directly from within your APEX application.